Mhamad-Raad/final-capstone-frontend/README.md

 # 📖 Reserve Trip Application <a name="about-project"></a>

-**[Reserve Trip Application]** This project, created React, to simply show case front end and backend working together.
+**[Reserve Trip Application]** This project is for users who would want to reserve a trip, or add a trip that people would want to take or attend, users can reserve trips and login in which there is authentication developed for it.
 ## 🛠 Built With <a name="built-with"></a>

-Built with React
+- React.
+- Redux.
+- React-Icons.

 ### Tech Stack <a name="tech-stack"></a>